WillPhen/WillPhen.github.io/index.md

 ## Welcome to William Phenicie's Website
-I created my website completely with html, javascript, and css!
-Check it out to find out more info about me:
+I created this website to showcase my skills as a programmer.
+It shows my resume, details about me, and some projects that I have worked on.
+Click this link to check it out:
 <a href="HomePage.html">Home</a>